Ashura being observed with solemnity, reverence today

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The mobile phone services will be suspended in the major cities of the country as part of security arrangements for the Youm-e-Ashur.
-The services will be suspended in Karachi, the major cities of the country as part of security arrangements for Youm-e-Ashur.
+Mobile phone services will be suspended in the major cities of the country as part of security arrangements for Youm-e-Ashur.

 The services will be suspended in Karachi, Sukkur, Hyderabad, Jacobabad, Kashmore, Khairpur, Shikarpur, Peshawar, Faisalabad, Sialkot and Bhukkur, Quetta and other cities on Friday (Today) and restored late at night after the Muharram processions culminated.